cmu-psych-fms/wildfire/README.md

 In addition to human players, there can, though do not have to be, mechanical players, *models*.
 Once multiple players in a single mission are supported it will be possible to have both humans and models playing in a single mission.

-A *model* is implemented as a Lisp function of one argument.
+A *model* is implemented as a Lisp function of two arguments.
 This function is called each time the server and client interact and exchange information, currently at a rate of approximately 1 Hz.
+Both arguments are plists describing the then current state of the mission from this modeled players perspective.
+The first argument is the “public” state of the mission; that is, the information visible to a human player.
+The second argument is the “private” state, information available within the system, but not normally visible to a human player, such as the cells on the portions of the map not currently visible; a disciplined model will typically try not to use the private information, but it may be useful as an expedient or for special purposes.
-Th argument is a plist describing the then current state of the mission from this modeled players perspective.
-The model can simply learn from this information, or it can decide to take one or more actions.
+The model can simply learn from the information supplied in the arguments, or it can decide to take one or more actions.
 To take actions, the model function should return a plist, describing the action or actions to be taken; if it takes no actions it should return `nil`.

 To ease the addition of models to Wildfire when the server starts it looks in the `models/` subdirectory of the